 To use a document from Guatemala in the Netherlands, you must have it legalised by the Guatemalan Ministry of Foreign Affairs.
-This is done with an apostille.
+This is done with a (digital, e-)apostille.
 This is a simplified form of legalisation which allows you to use your documents in the Netherlands.

 Good to know

 - Documents in Spanish must be translated for use in the Netherlands.

 - Your document must be original and complete.
 If it refers to other documents or annexes, these must be included.